 Let’s start with protein, seeing as though the name comes from the Greek word proteos, meaning ‘primary’ or ‘first place.’
 Protein has a multitude of roles in the body and our body is in a constant state of building it up and breaking it down.
 Protein can’t be stored by the body in the same way fats and carbohydrates can, which means it’s essential to eat it consistently for adequate nutrient intake.

 Protein makes up hundreds of functional components of the human body, ranging from antibodies in the immune system that fight off viruses, to enzymes that carry out chemical reactions, to structures like hair and nails.
-Specifically, with regards to strength training, adequate protein is important for the recovery of muscles.
+Specifically, with regards to strength training and fat loss programs, adequate protein is important for the recovery of muscles.
 One gram of protein contains four calories of energy.

 Just like protein, fats also have a variety of functions in the body.
 Fat can be broken down for energy, it’s the primary component in steroid hormones (like our sex hormones and corticosteroids), it forms our cell membranes, brain and nervous system, and it transports fat soluble vitamins, A, D, E and K.